Racial Discrimination in Police Practices

 ■ Community members expressed high confidence in Chief Burgess and his abilities to meaningfully engage with the community.

-CAJM will continue to hold the City of North Charleston’s Police Department accountable for implementation of the proposed policy recommendations that can be found in the complete report.
+CAJM’s North Charleston Policing Steering Committee is holding the City of North Charleston’s Police Department accountable for the implementation of the proposed policy recommendations that can be found in the complete report.

 Scroll to Top